mxeng/mcp-docs/bit_manipulation.md

 ```

 #### Toggling a bit
 Toggling is flipping a bit from 0 to 1 or from 1 to 0 (the previous value DOES matter this time, but we dont have to know it).
-It's useful for lights or switching the direction of things
+It's useful for lights or switching the direction of things.
 This is pretty much the same as setting a bit, but we use the exclusive or (XOR) assigmnent operator "^=" (carat on the keyboard), and it is shortened in the same way as before.
 ```c
 REGISTER = REGISTER ^ (1<<2); //toggle